Flipper-XFW/Xtreme-Firmware/ReadMe.md

 <details>
 <summary>Our example</summary>

-In our case, this is used with the NSFW animations.
-Dont worry, these are disabled by default because I know not everyone likes to see my / anime tits and thats fine.
+In our example case, this is used with the NSFW animation pack you can select in the Xtreme app.
+Dont worry, this is not used by default because I know not everyone likes to see my / anime tits and thats fine.
 Anyways.. each level gives a brand new background animation, they also become more and more lewd over time.
-(Funfact for those reading.. thats why the repository has this warning.
-Github doesnt like my tits :c)

 | Level  | Animations |
 | ------------- | ------------- |